tvtaerum/mapCOVID_USA/README.md

 |----------------------------------------|
 |<img src="/images/scriptToDefineMouseOvers.jpg" width="600" height="300">|

-**3.** The third requirement is putting the 48 definitions of States, 3107 definitions of Counties, 8 definitions of major Lakes, and 149 definitions of major Rivers into an arrray.
+**3.** The third requirement is a script which creates an array of html network locations for 48 States, 3107 Counties, 8 Lakes, and 149 Rivers.
+These are used to load the data for each of the object when a mouse hovers over a State, County, Lake or River.
 *Refer to the file mapCOVID_USA/files/FRAGMENTS_output_US_edge.html for a text version of these fragments.*
 |Script to define arrays   |
 |----------------------------------------|
 |<img src="/images/scriptToDefineArrays.jpg" width="600" height="300">|

 **4.** Next, we create a script with resizes labels for mouse hovers.
+When a mouse hovers over an object, the program has to move the object to the front in order to be observed.
+Other objects are hidden.
+Given the data to be displayed, the program has to fit boundaries around the data.
 *Refer to the file mapCOVID_USA/files/FRAGMENTS_output_US_edge.html for a text version of these fragments.*
 |Script to adjust size to fit label and data|
 |----------------------------------------|